 The word parasite refers to an organism that lives off of another—in this case your puppy—at the expense of that puppy.
-Parasites may live on the skin, beneath the skin, inside the body in your puppy's intestines, or even in the bloodstream.
-They may be bugs you see, fungus that's microscopic, or single-cell organisms like protozoan.
+Parasites may live on the skin, within the skin, and inside the body such as in your puppy's intestines or bloodstream.
+They may be bugs or worms you see, fungus that's microscopic, or single-cell organisms like protozoan.
 These parasites can cause aggravating symptoms at best and deathly illness at worst.

 01 of 14